cherylsoberaness-sys/conecta4/README.md

 ## Oracle Decision System

-The AI uses an **oracle** to evaluate each column before making a move.
+In the game the computer as well as the human uses an **oracle** to evaluate each column before making a move.

 Instead of choosing randomly, the oracle simulates possible outcomes and classifies each column according to its consequences.